Creating a Film & TV Budget

 How to Create a Realistic Budget for any Type of Films

-This book will help you comprehend the philosophy behind creating a film budget and how film budgets are articulated.
+This practical guide will help you comprehend the philosophy behind creating a film budget and how film budgets are articulated.

 Having an accurate budget that shows the feasibility of your project is the cornerstone of every film production.
 But building a film budget is not only about adding figures.
 It’s understanding the process of filmmaking so you know to ask the right questions to the right people and recognize the complexity of film production.

 Whether you are a new producer, a line producer or production manager, this book is designed for anyone setting out to create a budget for the first time.
 As you build your career in film and television, it will guide you in developing your budgeting skills on further projects.

 This practical guide covers the practice of building a budget – either from scratch or with a budget template, noting common budgeting terminology and how budget levels are estimated with regard to what is allowed in your budgets.
 In addition, it includes ratios or percentages of budget allocation to consider when creating your first budget.